AI Overviews don’t have to mean less traffic. With the right approach, they can drive more brand visibility and organic clicks.

 What this means for SEO going forward

 For anyone claiming that SEO is dead, this is a clear example of how AI-led search visibility can be used to drive new brand exposure and sustained organic traffic.
+The same direction shows up in another recent project where organic search impressions grew 76% year-on-year, with rankings and click share moving alongside the visibility growth.
+And measuring this kind of visibility is becoming a discipline in its own right, one I have explored through live client measurement work with Writesonic.

 AI Overviews are not the end of SEO.
 They are simply the next evolution of it.